iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

         self.tag.replace(tag.try_into()?);
         self
     }

+    /// Signs the `TransactionBuilder` by using the signature scheme `S` with some seed and input.
+    ///
+    /// TODO: This depends on one trait `SignatureScheme` which is not implemented yet. fn sign<I, S>(&mut self, signature_scheme: S, seed: S::Seed, input: I) -> Result<&mut Self, TransactionBuilderError>
+    where
+        S: SignatureScheme<I>,
+    {
+        unimplemented!();

+        signature_scheme.sign(self, seed, input)?
     }
+}
 ```

 ### `Error` types

-The `TransactionBuilderError` enum contains variants for each of its fields, encoding that an error can
+The `TransactionBuilderError` enum contains variants for each of its fields, encoding that an error can occur when
-occur when setting any of them.
-In addition, it shall contain errors that can occur during verification
+setting any of them.
+In addition, it shall contain errors that can occur during verification or construction.
+We leave
-or construction.
-We leave the specification of these extra error variants to the implementation phase.
+the specification of these extra error variants to the implementation phase.

 ## `Bundle`

 Bundles are immutable groups of immutable transactions.
 Once a bundle is created and validated, it shouldn't be changed.
 An instantiated `Bundle` object represents a syntactically and semantically valid IOTA bundle, and can only be created
-via the `IncomingBundleBuilder` and `OutgoingBundleBuilder` builder patterns.
-We distinguish between these builders,
+via the `IncomingBundleBuilder` and `OutgoingBundleBuilder` builder patterns. `IncomingBundleBuilder` is concerned with
-because the `IncomingBundleBuilder` is concerned with absorbing a number of final `Transaction`s coming in over the
+absorbing a number of final `Transaction`s coming in over the wire, and verifying their correctness before combining
-wire, and verifying their correctness before combining them into a final `Bundle`.
-The `OutgoingBundleBuilder` is
+them into a final `Bundle`. `OutgoingBundleBuilder` is concerned with taking in a number of not yet ready transactions
-concerned with taking in a number of not yet ready transactions represented by `TransactionBuilder`s, and then first
+represented by `TransactionBuilder`s, and then first inserting the bundle hash (and thus sealing the builder, not
-inserting the bundle hash, and finally calculating the nonce via proof of work on each transaction before constructing
+allowing to push any more transaction builders), and finally calculating the nonce via proof of work on each transaction
-the final `Bundle`.
+before constructing the final `Bundle`.

 ### `Bundle` struct